Restaurant in Podenzano, Italy

 What should a first-timer know about L'Ostreria Fratelli Pavesi?

 Book ahead — even for a weekday lunch, the restaurant gets busy enough that walk-ins are a risk.
 It sits in Gariga, a rural fraction of Podenzano, so you will need a car.
-The kitchen is run by three brothers (the name is a play on "osteria" referencing the family), and the menu centres on Piacenza classics: cured hams, salumi, filled pasta, and regional mains.
+The kitchen is run by three brothers (the name is a play on "osteria" referencing the family), and the menu centres on Piacenza classics: cured hams, salumi, filled pasta, regional mains.
 Two consecutive Michelin Bib Gourmand awards confirm the kitchen's consistency.

 Is the tasting menu worth it at L'Ostreria Fratelli Pavesi?